camaraproject/ReleaseManagement/documentation/API_Release_Guidelines.md

 * to reach M3, release the first release-candidate API version:
   * the release-candidate implements the scope of the target public API version.
   * this pre-release is agreed to be ready for API implementation and functional testing.
-  * it is aligned with the release-candidates of Commonalities and ICM
+  * it is aligned with the release-candidates of Commonalities and ICM for the meta-release.
+  * it includes all required API release assets as defined in the API Readiness Checklist.
 * between M3 and M4, release additional release-candidate API versions as needed
   * to fix bugs reported by the API users
-  * to include updates needed to be in-line with the public releases of Commonalities and ICM
+  * to include updates needed to be in-line with the (planned) public releases of Commonalities and ICM
 * to reach M4, release the public API version:
   * this is the API release for inclusion in the meta-release (if so planned).
   * the public API release must be aligned with the public releases of Commonalities and ICM which shall be available 2 weeks before M4.

 An API Sub Project can release as many alpha and release-candidate API versions as useful for API development and testing.
-In between (pre-)releases, the API version is set to "wip" (to indicate that this API version should not be used).
+In between (pre-)releases, the API version shall be set to "wip" (to indicate that this API version should not be used).

 ### Public API versions